Berberine: Benefits, Uses and Side Effects

 Berberine is commonly used to treat high cholesterol or other fats in the blood, a condition known as hyperlipidemia.
 It is also used by some people to control blood pressure.

-It is also used to treat burns, canker sores, liver disease, and other conditions, though the evidence for its use is limited to nonexistent for such conditions.
+It is also used to treat burns, canker sores, liver disease, and other conditions.
+However, the evidence for its use ranges from limited to nonexistent for such conditions.

 What does berberine do?

-Berberine is a bioactive compound and appears to target an enzyme inside cells called AMP-activated protein kinase (AMPK), which plays a critical role in cellular energy metabolism [2].
+Berberine is a bioactive compound.
+It targets an enzyme in cells called AMP-activated protein kinase (AMPK).
+This enzyme is important for cellular energy metabolism [2].

-AMPK is one of the four pathways that regulate metabolism and cellular homeostasis (a state of balance), and its deregulation is thought to be one of the reasons we age.
-This is probably the most interesting aspect of berberine in the context of aging.
+AMPK is one of the four pathways that regulate metabolism and cellular homeostasis (a state of balance).
+Its deregulation is thought to be one of the reasons we age.

 Some research suggests that berberine may also have anti-inflammatory properties [3].
-Inflammation also plays an important role in the aging process in a more general sense, so if berberine can reduce inflammation this is also potentially useful in relation to aging.
+Inflammation is known to play an important role in the aging process.
+If berberine can reduce inflammation this is also potentially useful in relation to slowing down aging.

 Potential benefits of berberine

-There has been some research focused on berberine for type 2 diabetes, a condition of elevated blood sugar (glucose) levels, either due to increased insulin resistance or a lack of insulin.
-High blood sugar levels over a long period of time can be highly damaging to tissues and organs and often lead to a shortened lifespan.
+There has been some research focused on berberine for type 2 diabetes.
+This condition happens when blood sugar (glucose) levels are too high.
+This can be caused by more insulin resistance or a lack of insulin.
+High blood sugar levels over a long period of time can damage tissues and organs and often leads to a shortened lifespan.

-A 2015 meta-analysis found that berberine, when combined with lifestyle changes, was more effective at lowering blood glucose levels when compared to just lifestyle changes alone [4].
+A 2015 study found that berberine worked better to lower blood sugar when combined with lifestyle changes.
+This was more effective than using lifestyle changes alone [4].

-A further meta-analysis in 2019 suggested that berberine was more effective at lowering blood sugar levels than a placebo [5].
-Data from the same study also appears to suggest that the combination of berberine and blood sugar-reducing drugs is more effective than just the drugs used alone.
+Another study in 2019 suggested that berberine was more effective at lowering blood sugar levels than a placebo [5].
+Data from the study shows that using berberine with blood sugar-reducing drugs is more effective.
+This combination works better than using the drugs by themselves.

-Because berberine appears to target AMPK, which regulates metabolism and how the body responds to blood sugar levels, it may help address diabetes and related conditions like obesity.
+Berberine seems to target AMP-activated protein kinase (AMPK).
+The AMPK protein helps control metabolism and how the body reacts to blood sugar.
+Because of this, it may help with diabetes and related issues like obesity.

 However, more research is needed, including large-scale clinical studies to properly ascertain berberine’s safety and efficacy.
-Also, due to its potential interactions with other drugs and medications, speak to your doctor before considering berberine for diabetes.
+And due to its potential interactions with other medications a medical professional should be consulted before considering berberine.

-A high level of LDL cholesterol, which is oversimplified as bad cholesterol, is a risk factor for heart disease and stroke.
+A high level of LDL cholesterol, oversimplified as bad cholesterol, is a risk factor for heart disease and stroke.
 There is some evidence that berberine may be useful in lowering LDL cholesterol.

-A meta-analysis from 2015 suggests that lifestyle changes combined with berberine are more effective than just making lifestyle changes to reduce high cholesterol [4].
+A 2015 study suggests that lifestyle changes combined with berberine are more effective to reduce high cholesterol.
+This is compared to just making lifestyle changes alone [4].

 A 2017 review suggests that berberine may help lower LDL cholesterol and triglyceride levels [6].
 However, the author concludes that more clinical trials need to be done for establishing the therapeutic effectiveness of berberine.